alexanderscher/MVC-Challenge-Tech-Blog/README.md

 Once logged in, you can create a new post by clicking on the "New Post" button on the dashboard.

-To view a post, click on the post title on the homepage.
+To view a user's account, click on the username on the homepage.

 To leave a comment on a post, scroll to the bottom of the post page and fill out the comment form.